zendesk/min-tfs-client/protobuf_srcs/tensorflow/python/autograph/g3doc/reference/control_flow.md

 ```

 <!-- TODO(mdan): List this under limitations -->

-Caution: A loop in which the type of the condition condition changes across
+Caution: A loop in which the type of the condition changes across iterations, in
-iterations, in a way that would influence the way the loop is executed, is not
+a way that would influence the way the loop is executed, is not allowed in
-allowed in AutoGraph.
+AutoGraph.

-For example, the loop below will generate an error.
-After the first iteration,
+For example, the loop below will generate an error, because after the first
-`i` becomes a tf.Tensor, because
+iteration, `i` becomes a tf.Tensor:

 ```
 i = 0